 So Which Website Builder Is Your Best Bet?

 Overall, website builders are great for beginners or small businesses looking to get a professional (and affordable) option off the ground in a matter of days (instead of the weeks or months it would take for a custom site).

-Best option for Beginners or those needing eCommerce?
-Wix is your best bet.
+- The best option for beginners or those needing eCommerce?
+Wix is probably your best bet.

-Best for photographers, designers, or other visual businesses?
-Chances are you’ll love SquareSpace’s beautiful templates.
+- Best for photographers, designers, or other visual businesses?
+Chances are you’ll love Constant Contact’s beautiful templates.